Shree Vasupujya Bhagwan: Life Stories of the Twelfth Tirthankara

 • Nishchay dharma (Real religion).

-For most of us, dharma means doing puja, worshipping God, listening to sermons and sitting for some time to repent.
-However, these all go into activities.
-Tirthankara Bhagwan has segregated every aspect into two namely, external and internal.
-Both need to be understood correctly.
-The external dharma is called vyavahaar dharma and the inner Atma dharma is called the nishchay dharma.
+Doing puja, going through verses, serving, worshipping God, listening to sermons and doing the ritual of pratikraman—all goes into ritual practices.
+Pratikraman is of two types–one is Dravya Pratikraman and the other is Bhaav Pratikraman.
+The Tirthankara Lords have segregated every aspect into two namely, external and internal.
+The external dharma is called vyavahaar dharma and the internal Atma dharma is called the nishchay dharma.

-People do vyavahaar dharma; That which brings us from bad to good, which helps us come out of bad karma (paap) and makes us bind good karma (punya) is said to be vyavahaar dharma.
-All religions show the vyavahaar dharma and everyone follows this dharma too.
-However, there is ego present in it.
+Vyavahaar dharma brings us from bad to good, helps us come out of bad karmas (paap) and makes us bind good karma (punya).
+In the vyavahaar dharma, there is ego and ignorance of the Self.

 vasupujya swami

-Generally, people consider the sect they belong to as the religion of the Self (swadharma), and the other sects they believe to be pardharma (religion of non-Self).
-This is how they differentiate the two.
+Generally, people consider the religion (their sect) they follow to be the swadharma (the religion of the Self) and the rest of the religions are said to be pardharma (religions of non-Self).
+This is how people distinguish the swadharma from the paradharma.

 krishna swadharma